-SugarHouse is Philadelphia's first casino, situated along the Delaware River in the city's Fishtown/Northern Liberties area.
+Situated along the Delaware River in the city's Fishtown/Northern Liberties are, SugarHouse Casino is Philadelphia's first of its kind.
 Open 24 hours a day, SugarHouse features several slot machines, plus live table games including blackjack, poker, craps and roulette.
-The casino's dining options include The Refinery, a sit-down burger-and-beer joint with a seasonal outdoor patio; Jacks Sandwiches & Sweets, which offers quick-serve options like sandwiches and coffee; and Lucky Red, which promises big-screen TVs for watching sports.

 In 2004, Pennsylvania legalized slots gaming as a way to raise tax revenue in the state.
 Two slots casinos were awarded licenses for Philadelphia.
 Construction on the first of the two, SugarHouse, began in October 2009.
 This was despite vocal protest from community groups such as Casino Free Philadelphia, which cited worries including increased crime and traffic around the casino.
 In the summer of 2010, the Pennsylvania Legislature voted to legalize table games at state casinos in addition to slots.
 Thus, when SugarHouse opened in September of 2010, it featured both slots and table games.

 The casino features more than 1,600 slots and over 50 table games on the floor.
 Popular slots include Quick Hits, Mustang Money II, Money Wheel, 5 Dragon Legends, Iron Man, and a few Wizard of Oz games.
 You can also hit the tables with your choice craps, poker, roulette, blackjack, Spanish 21, Baccarat, and Texas Hold 'Em among others.